 - Important NCERT Books For UPSC Exams

 Simon Commission is an important part of history and courses.
-Here are some of the important details you should know about it:
+Here are some of the important questions and answers you should know about it:

 The Simon Commission was boycotted because Indians were excluded from the commission and had no representation in the assemblage.
 It was supposed to give an account of how the Indian Constitution was working and no Indian was involved in the process.